koralium/flowtide/docs/docs/expressions/scalarfunctions/comparison.md

 [Substrait definition](https://substrait.io/extensions/functions_comparison/#is_finite)

 Checks if a numeric value is not positive or negative infinite or NaN.
-If the value is not nuermic it returns false.
+If the value is not numeric it returns false.

 ### SQL Usage